Partner IVF is a type of IVF that lets both partners become physically involved in the conception of their baby.

 In this option, one partner provides the eggs, which are fertilised with donor sperm, and the other carries the pregnancy.

-Partner IVF is a very appealing concept for many lesbian couples.
+Partner IVF is a very appealing concept for many couples.
 Some couples may use this type of treatment to conceive their second child, with their original sperm donor and carrier roles reversed.
 The beauty of it is that each partner gets to both experience childbearing and have a biological connection to a child.

 The first step is to choose a sperm donor, who can be either a known one or clinic-recruited (unknown donor).
-Lesbian couples who are considering Partner IVF will have to decide which type of sperm donor is right for them.
+Couples who are considering Partner IVF will have to decide which type of sperm donor is right for them.
 For help in choosing the right option for you, visit our Donor Program page.

 Once a sperm donor is chosen and he has gone through the routine medical assessment, detailed screening, consent forms and counselling, the medical procedure can start.
 Here’s what happens: